Namosimalua set for Super W debut

-It’s be a big weekend for Rooster Chicken Fijiana Drua debutant Alycia Namosimula as it’ll also be a year since his dad’s passing.
+It’s going to be a big weekend for Rooster Chicken Fijiana Drua debutant Alycia Namosimula as it’ll also be a year since her dad’s passing.

 The Drua center says even though her father is not around to watch her represent her country she knows he’s proud of her.